 In recent years some people have begun to refer to yellow Labradors as fawn Labradors.

 If your Lab pup color is slightly darker than the traditional yellow, but not as orange as a Fox Red Labrador, you might well refer to him as being a Fawn Labrador.

 However, this is not an official Labrador color, nor indeed is it really one which is referred to by Labrador breeders in the way that Fox Red now is.

 Black Labradors have long been favoured as gundogs, but also make wonderful pets, companions and agility dogs too.

-They are the most common colour of Labrador, due to the way in which their colour genes are inherited.
-Perhaps for this reason, they are a little overlooked when it comes to people’s top picks for the best Labrador colour, but they are still really remarkable dogs.
+They are the most common color of Labrador, due to the way in which their genes are inherited.
+Perhaps for this reason, they are a little overlooked when it comes to people’s top picks for the best Labrador color, but they are still really remarkable dogs.

 Chocolate Labradors make great family pets, as well as playing a role in the Show Ring.

 In America, chocolate Labradors are quite firmly established in hunting lines.
 However, it is worth bearing in mind that in the UK, Chocolate Labradors have only recently been achieving awards in the field.
 Black and yellow Labradors still taking more prominence at least in Field Trial circuits.

 In our extensive article on Chocolate Labradors we will let you know all about the chocolate Labrador.
 Where he comes from, his pet suitability and much more.